Whether you’re spending 7 days in Hokkaido or two weeks, choosing where to stay in Sapporo is a must.

 ✓ Best area to stay for nightlife and superb local food

-Where to stay: The best hotels in Susukino
+Recommended hotels in Susukino

 One of the best parts about choosing to stay in Susukino is that you can find a hotel for any budget.

 Here are a few of the best hotels & places to stay in Susukino:

-Susukino is accessible by the subway from Nakajima Koen Station, allowing you to stay away from the sometimes “seedy” business of the entertainment hub without straying too far away.
+Susukino is accessible by the subway from Nakajima Koen Station.
+Spending the night here will allow you to stay away from the sometimes “seedy” business of the entertainment hub.
+And, yet, you’ll never stray far away.

-Where to stay: The best hotels in Nakajima Koen
+Recommended hotels in Nakajima Koen

 Here are a few of the best hotels & places to stay in Nakajima Koen:

-Where to stay: The best hotels in Kita
+Recommended hotels in Kita

 Here are a few of the best hotels & places to stay in Kita:

-Summary: The best places to stay in Sapporo
+Summary: The best hotels in Sapporo

 Enjoy this article?
 Share it & pin it for later!